artcom/y60/README.md

 It is open-source licensed under GPL and available for windows, linux and mac-osx.

 # Prerequisits
-- CMake: download and install the latest installer from: [[http://cmake.org/cmake/resources/software.html]]
+- CMake: download and install the latest installer from: [CMAKE]
-- Cg Toolkit: get the latest installer from [[http://developer.nvidia.com/cg-toolkit]] or install it with your favorite package manager on your OS
+- Cg Toolkit: get the latest installer from [CG_Toolkit] or install it with your favorite package manager on your OS
 - y60 relies heavily on ASL the ART+COM Standard Library and AcMake, so you need to install or build those too.
-Instructions can be found in the readme at [[https://github.com/artcom/asl]] and [[https://github.com/artcom/acmake]]
+Instructions can be found in the readme at [ASL_github] and [AcMake_github]
 ## Windows
-- DirectX SDK: download from [[http://www.microsoft.com/en-us/download/details.aspx?id=6812]]
+- DirectX SDK: download from [DIRECTX_SDK]
-- get the latest dependencies: PRO60Dependencies-*.*.*-win32.exe [[https://y60.artcom.de/redmine/projects/y60/files]]
+- get the latest dependencies: PRO60Dependencies-*.*.*-win32.exe [y60artcomde_installer]
-- Nullsoft Scriptable Install System NSIS from [[http://nsis.sourceforge.net/]] (optional, only needed for building packages)
+- Nullsoft Scriptable Install System NSIS from [NSIS] (optional, only needed for building packages)

 # Prebuild Windows 32 Bit binary
-Currently, we distribute windows installers at [[https://y60.artcom.de/redmine/projects/y60/files]] Install the following packages and you should be able to run y60 applications
+Currently, we distribute windows installers at [y60artcomde_installer] Install the following packages and you should be able to run y60 applications
 - get the latest installer Y60-*.*.*-win32.exe
 - get the appropriate dependencies: PRO60Dependencies-*.*.*-win32.exe